 As non-QM activity accelerates, lenders and investors in the non-QM space must rely on trusted partners for specialized support to help them with their portfolio risk management.
 Technology and expertise in valuations, title and closing can facilitate the origination process and ease the time-consuming, complex nature of third-party due diligence.

-Kennedy adds that ServiceLink provides additional services to investors and lenders buying and selling bulk loan portfolios that include non-QM loans, nonperforming loans and re-performing loans.
-“We perform due diligence including title and document review, title curative services and advanced reconciliation,” she explains.
-“Our Process Solutions division provides reconciliation on a loan-by-loan basis of any amounts due pre- and post-acquisition, and a determination of recoverable versus nonrecoverable costs.
-This is key to understanding what outstanding amounts can be collected by the purchaser of the loans, enhancing the value of the trade or purchase.”
+ServiceLink provides additional services to investors and lenders buying and selling bulk loan portfolios that include non-QM loans, nonperforming loans and re-performing loans.
+It performs due diligence including title and document review, title curative services and advanced reconciliation.
+Its Process Solutions division provides reconciliation on a loan-by-loan basis of any amounts due pre- and post-acquisition, and a determination of recoverable versus nonrecoverable costs.
+This is key to understanding what outstanding amounts can be collected by the purchaser of the loans, enhancing the value of the trade or purchase.

 In the area of valuations, the right partner helps mitigate risk by conducting and validating appraisals.
 “Lenders and investors have their own requirements for non-QM loans; they should work with an appraisal management company that can fulfill their range of needs,” Pidgeon says.
 “At ServiceLink, we use a variety of valuation tools — from traditional and hybrid appraisals to desktop reviews designed to validate appraisals completed by other AMCs.
 The key is having the flexibility and expertise to ensure accuracy as well as efficiency.”